Email Authentication - FAQ

 Campus email senders

 I send a lot of email through Outlook and other CU Boulder-provided systems.
-How am I affected by DMARC?
+Do I have to change anything to comply with DMARC?

 As long as you're using a CU Boulder-provided platform (e.g., Microsoft Outlook, Canvas, Oracle CommGen, eComm's Marketing Cloud instance; view the full list), your sends should already be properly authenticated, so DMARC shouldn't affect your current practices.